girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 1/Getting_start_with_React.md

 These components can be easily imported in the ./App.js file and thereby rendered on localhost:3000/

-Step 2:Inside the ./Components create a new file called 'HelloWorld.jsx'
+Step 2:Inside the ./Components create a new file called 'HelloWorld.js'

-Step 3:Put the following code in **HelloWorld.jsx**
+Step 3:Put the following code in **HelloWorld.js**

 ```

-import React from 'react';

 const HelloWorld = () => {
     return (